 Travel Journalist based in Chiang Mai, Thailand.

 There are quite a few interesting places to see.
 For me, a must is taking one of the boats that go up and down the Chao Praya river.
 If you want more, take a smaller long tail boat and check the small canals, to see a Bangkok that is usually hidden from the tourist eye.
-Wat Pho is another unmissable landmark and so is the nearby flower market. over 7 years ago
+Wat Pho is another unmissable landmark and so is the nearby flower market. almost 8 years ago

 Koh Lipe, Koh Kradan, two idylic islands in the Andaman Sea. over 7 years ago